oracle/soda-for-java/README.md

 * Document collections backed by Oracle Database tables or views
 * Mapping of existing Oracle Database tables or views as document collections

 SODA for Java is stable, well-documented, and has a comprehensive test suite.
+We are actively working on adding new features as well.

 SODA for Java is built on top of native JSON support in the Oracle Database.